 Abstract

-AIM: To evaluate the incidence and clinical characteristics of gastric cancer in peptic ulcer patients with Helicobacter pylori (H. pylori or Hp) infection
+AIM: To evaluate the incidence and clinical characteristics of gastric cancer in peptic ulcer patients with Helicobacter pylori (H. pylori) infection

 METHODS: Between January 2003 and December 2013, the medical records of patients diagnosed with gastric cancer (GC) were retrospectively reviewed.
 Those with previous gastric ulcer (GU) and H. pylori infection were assigned to the HpGU-GC group (n = 86), and those with previous duodenal ulcer (DU) disease and H. pylori infection were assigned to the HpDU-GC group (n = 35).
 The incidence rates of GC in the HpGU-GC and HpDU-GC groups were analyzed.
 Data on demographics (age, gender, peptic ulcer complications, and cancer treatment), GC clinical characteristics (location, pathologic diagnosis, differentiation, T stage, Lauren’s classification, atrophy of surrounding mucosa, and intestinal metaplasia), outcome of eradication therapy for H. pylori infection, esophagogastroduodenoscopy number, and the duration until GC onset were reviewed.
 Univariate and multivariate analyses were performed to identify factors influencing GC development.
 The relative risk of GC was evaluated using a Cox proportional hazards model.